-Getting a Bearer Token
+Getting and Using a Bearer Token

-Getting a Bearer Token There are two ways you can get a Bearer Token from the Access Token URL in the Lex Machina API.
-In the first method, you can send in the parameters of client_id, client_secret and grant_type as form URL encoded parameters in the body of the POST.
-This requires setting the Content-Type header appropriately curl -i -X POST 'https://api.lexmachina.com/oauth2/token' --header 'Content-Type: application/x-www-form-urlencoded' --data-urlencode 'client_id=XXXXX' --data-urlencode 'client_secret=XXXXX' --data-urlencode 'grant_type=client_credentials'
+Getting a Bearer Token To get a short-lived bearer token send in the parameters of client_id, and client_secret as form URL encoded parameters with no message body.
+This requires setting the Content-Type header appropriately.
+Example using curl curl -i -X POST 'https://api.lexmachina.com/oauth2/token' \ --header 'Content-Type: application/x-www-form-urlencoded' \ --data-urlencode 'client_id=XXXXX' \ --data-urlencode 'client_secret=XXXXX' {"access_token":"eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJzdWJqZWN0Ijp7ImNsaWVudF9pZCI6IjU1MGM3MTQ0Yjg3NzJjOWY0MzUxNDk3ZjcxM2E5MzBiIiwiYXBwX2lkIjoyMjUsInVzZXJfaWQiOjU4NzkzfSwidHlwZSI6ImFjY2VzcyIsImV4cCI6MTczNzY3MzgzMCwiaWF0IjoxNzM3NjcwMjMwLCJqdGkiOiI1OWVhY2RjNi0wNzE2LTQ2NmUtOTU1Ni1lZGQxM2MzZWZkYjYifQ.CctgWu9o-afoz6jLbS_oHrZg7oljW4Kcv5x8o3B98nA","token_type":"bearer","expires_in":"3600"} Using a Bearer Token Then to use the bearer token include it in an Authorization header prefixed with Bearer

 Getting Started with Postman